jminjares4/MSP432-HC05-Setup/README.md

 ## **Testing**
-This are useful AT+COMMANDS to test the functionality of the HC05/HC06 Bluetooth modules.
+These are useful AT+COMMANDS to test the functionality of the HC05/HC06 Bluetooth modules.

 ```
 AT